awsdocs/aws-lambda-developer-guide/doc_source/csharp-exceptions.md

   For example, if you invoke a Lambda function using the Lambda console, the `RequestResponse` is always the invocation type and the console displays the error information returned by AWS Lambda in the **Execution result** section of the console\.
 + `Event` invocation type \(that is, asynchronous execution\): In this case AWS Lambda does not return anything\.
 Instead, it logs the error information in CloudWatch Logs and CloudWatch metrics\.

 Depending on the event source, AWS Lambda may retry the failed Lambda function\.
-For more information, see [Error Handling and Automatic Retries in AWS Lambda](invocation-retries.md)\.
+For more information, see [Error handling and automatic retries in AWS Lambda](invocation-retries.md)\.